 Because when progress circles back, it’s usually not to build better tools, but to remember better truths.
 We stand at that crossroads again, three futures, all shaped by the same instinct: to make sense of the noise we created in the digital workplace.

-1. The First Path: More Tools
+1. The First Path: Adding More Tools (The Illusion of Control)

 The easiest way to fix a broken system is to add another system.
 And for twenty years, that’s exactly what we’ve done.